MicrosoftDocs/VBA-Docs/api/Office.CustomXMLPart.Delete.md

 ## Example

-The following example adds a custom XML part, select a node with a criteria, and delete the part and node.
+The following example adds a custom XML part, selects a node with a criteria, and deletes the part and node.

 ```vb